Kettwig: Transport

 Kettwig is situated near the Bundesautobahn 52 motorway, which connects the borough to other parts of Essen and to Düsseldorf as well as to the national autobahn grid.
 There are two railway stops on Kettwig territory, both are served by the S6 line of the Rhine-Ruhr S-Bahn since May 1968.
 Kettwig railway station is situated on the northern side of the Ruhr and dates back to the 1870s, whilst Kettwig Stausee railway station opened in 1945 after the destruction of the rail bridges over the Ruhr, serving Kettwig vor der Brücke.
 The latter used to connect to lines leading to Mülheim an der Ruhr and Velbert, but these have been closed in the 1960s.

+Local bus lines within Essen and Mülheim an der Ruhr as well as in between the two cities are operated by Ruhrbahn.
+Bus line 151 connects Kettwig to Mülheim on the right hand river side via the Kettwig swimming pool and Mülheim-Menden and line 134 connects Kettwig to Mülheim on the left hand river side via Mülheim-Mintard and Mülheim-Saarn.

-Local bus lines are operated by Ruhrbahn.
-The Rheinbahn now operates the former Bahnbus lines to Mülheim an der Ruhr and Düsseldorf.
+The Rheinbahn now operates the former Bahnbus lines to Velbert and Heiligenhaus.

 Trivia

 Due to being integrated into Essen relatively recently, there are a few quirks associated with Kettwig: